DescriptionNewly Mated Italian Queens

 Open Mated in our Georgia Apiary.
 Verified Laying.

-All Queens will be marked Yellow for the current year.
+All Queens will be marked Red for the current year.

 Our Italian Queens have been open-mated in our Georgia Apiary.
 We keep an abundance of hearty drones from our most productive queens available to mate our Virgin Queens.
 This provides queens with all the benefits of the Italian race, mated to proven producers that are acclimated to the Georgia environment.